HL7/dicom-sr/input/pagecontent/example.md

 </table>

 For each Measurement Group:
-1. Create BodyStructure resources for tracking and finding site (if not already existing)
+1. Create BodyStructure resource for tracking and finding site (if not already existing)
 2. Create ImagingSelection resource for segment (if not already existing)
 3. Create Observation resource for ImagingMeasurementGroup
    1. Set `code` to value of Finding Category
-   2. Set `focus` to reference ImagingSelection and tracking BodyStructure resources
+   2. Set `derivedFrom` to reference ImagingSelection resource
    3. Set `bodyStructure` to reference finding site BodyStructure resource
    4. Set `hasMember` to reference Observation resources for imaging measurements and qualitative evaluations\
       *Note: Not yet created*